mlmaskey/hobbes-network-format/README.md

 Your nodes and links should be organized by Region.
-While this is not a requirement (the Hobbes Network Filesystem Crawler will run just fine w/o region.geojson files), Regions give you a nice way to break out your nodes/links into multiple folders, providing easier lookups when editing and avoid giant folders with an unwieldy number of nodes.
+While this is not a requirement (the Hobbes Network Filesystem Crawler will run just fine w/o region.geojson files), Regions give you a nice way to break out your nodes/links into multiple folders, providing easier lookups when editing and avoids giant folders with an unwieldy number of nodes.

-In each region folder, you should provide a folders for nodes/links within that region.
+In each region folder, you should provide folders for nodes/links within that region.
 Each region folder can also contain other region folders, so regions can have sub-regions.

 Finally, each node/link should have it's own folder containing a node.geojson or link.geojson file.
-The node/link folder can then contain any number of resource files referenced via the $ref attribute.
-More about this below.
+The node/link folder can then contain any number of resource files referenced via the $ref property.
+More about the $ref property below below.

-Structure
+**File System Structure**
 - Root
   - Region1
     - Node1